ALIF-TSENG/Xrosshair/README-EN.md

 ---

 ## License
-This program is provided "as is" for personal use.
+This program is provided for personal use.
 Modifications and redistribution are allowed.
 The author is not responsible for any misuse of this software.